Bathurst Street Lamps: Heritage listing

 The Bathurst street and park lamp standards (105 in total) are a major element of nineteenth and early twentieth century street furniture that contributes to the distinctive historical character of the central civic and business areas of Bathurst.
 They are situated in Bathurst's central parks, Machattie and King's Parade and line the centre of six main streets.
 Installed between 1872 and 1924 when electricity replaced gas, the lamp posts are unusual in design, incorporating Victorian bases and Art Deco elements.
 The lamps posts are intact and in generally good condition.
 Comprising a large group of street lamps, they form a distinctive civic landmark in Bathurst and are rare in New South Wales.

 Bathurst Street Lamps were listed on the New South Wales State Heritage Register on 1 August 2003 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Bathurst street lamps, as a group, are of state significance as a large and rare collection of street and park lamps.
 They demonstrate the civic development of Bathurst in the late nineteenth and early twentieth centuries and the city's conversion from gas to electricity.
 They make an important addition to Bathurst's historical identity.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-The Bathurst street lamps has strong local associations with the civic works programs of the Bathurst City Council in providing local services and amenities.
-They are a strong visual demonstration of the local council's work in developing the Bathurst region.
+The Bathurst street lamps have local associations with the civic works programs of the Bathurst City Council in providing local services and amenities.
+They are a visual demonstration of the local council's work in developing the Bathurst region.

 The M. L. Machattie lamp/horse trough and fountain has local associations with the Lady Mayoress M L Machattie.
 It was erected to commemorate her contribution to the civic life of Bathurst and demonstrates the esteem in which she was held by the female community of Bathurst.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Bathurst street lamps are of state significance as aesthetically significant civic structures.
 They form a large, highly intact group of early electric street lamps.